Retrain for a new career in as little as 4-9 months or earn academic credits that will easily transfer to four-year institutions.

 - Affordable tuition and convenient payment plans

-- Students must be legal residents of Muskegon County, 60 years or older as of the first day of the semester and must present a birth certificate or driver’s license to the Welcome Center for verification.
+- Students must be legal residents of Muskegon County, 60 years or older as of the first day of the semester and must present a valid Michigan Driver’s license or State ID to the Student Welcome Center for verification.

-- Senior Citizen applicants must meet all College admission requirements.
+- Senior Citizen applicants must meet all Muskegon Community College admission requirements.

-- Senior Citizen Tuition Waiver does not apply toward continuing education courses, customized business training or other seminars that may be offered by the College.
+- Senior Citizen Tuition Waiver does not apply toward continuing education courses, customized business training, or other seminars that may be offered by MCC.

-- The Senior Citizen Tuition Waiver will be applied after all gift aid and employer sponsorships (Last dollar).
+- The Senior Citizen Tuition Waiver will be applied after all gift aid (such as grants and scholarships that do not need to be repaid) and employer sponsorships.

 - Transfer Credits